- Oregon County HP: #21

 My visit out to this county high point came at the end of a weeklong visit to Southeast Oregon, where I acquired my 20th Oregon CoHP (Steens Mountain), visited the Alvord Desert, and drove down to Nevada.

 Given how remote this peak is – less than a dozen miles from the Oregon-Nevada border – I opted to stay at a hotel in Winnemucca, NV, the prior evening.
 The early morning drive north in the dark on US Hwy.
-95 was busier than I expected.
-But it turns out this paved highway is the easiest way for people to get between Reno, NV to Boise, ID.
-Who knew?
+95 was busier than I expected because the remote highway is the primary road between Reno, NV, and Boise, ID.

-After passing through McDermitt, NV and crossing the border into Oregon, I couldn’t help but to think that this part of the state was 100% more like Nevada or southern Idaho than anything I’d hiked in Oregon.
+After passing through McDermitt, NV, and crossing the border into Oregon, I couldn’t help but think that this part of the state was 100% more like Nevada or southern Idaho than anything I’d hiked in thus far in Oregon.
 It was nothing but scrub and sagebrush along the flat desert, with a few brown-looking peaks in the distance.

 Eleven miles after the border, I reached the turn off the highway and onto Cleto Road.
-It was light now, but the sun rising behind me was casting a lovely warm pink alpenglow on the mountains I’d soon be tackling.
+With the sun rising behind me, I enjoyed a lovely warm pink alpenglow on the mountains I’d soon be tackling.

-The few first miles down Cleto Road were well-graded, and the road seemed to be heading toward a large ranch house about 5 miles off the highway.
+The first few miles down Cleto Road were well-graded, and the road seemed to be heading toward a large ranch house about 5 miles off the highway.
 Cows were grazing here and there, but it was a relatively quiet morning.
-I would be the only visitor coming to visit this high point on this early October morning.
+I would be the only visitor to this high point on this early October morning.

-After 3 miles, it was time to turn left onto a narrow dirt road, which was still pretty easy to drive on in my RAV4.
-Tufts of brush seemed to constantly rub the underside of my car, but at least my paint job wasn’t getting scratched up like with my drives to the trailhead for Boundary Peak, NV in 2023 and 2024.
+After 3 miles of driving on Cleto Road, it was time to turn left onto a narrower dirt road, which was still pretty easy to drive on in my RAV4.
+Tufts of brush seemed to rub against the underside of my car constantly, but at least my paint job wasn’t getting scratched up like it was during my drives to the trailhead for Boundary Peak, NV, in 2023 and 2024.

-About a mile up this dirt road, I reached a barbed wire gate spanning it.
+About a mile up this narrow dirt road, I reached a barbed wire gate spanning it.
 It was similar to the many cattle gates I’d opened during my thru-hikes on the Arizona Trail and the Colorado Trail.
-This was the typical low cost way to keep the cows contained while allowing the occasional vehicle or horseback rider to make their way in.
+This was the typical low-cost method for containing the cows, allowing occasional vehicles or horseback riders to pass through.

 I was careful to close the gate (lest I be to blame for the cows getting loose or roaming where they shouldn’t be).
 Then I drove another uneventful mile and a half toward some telephone lines and a second barbed wire gate.